People Don’t Seek Solutions Unless There Are Problems!

 Wilson Electronics in its filing with the FCC argued that mobile amplifiers should not be subject to the same rules as larger, traditional fixed power boosters.
 Wilson also said the mobile boosters, designed for personal use in a car, for example, are an example of net neutrality initiatives at the FCC that are designed to allow any device to attach to the network.

-CTIA disagrees with that assessment, as well as comments filed by The DAS Forum that recommend a code of conduct be followed, rather than more regulation.
+CTIA disagrees with that assessment, as well as comments filed by The DAS Forum that recommend a code of conduct is followed, rather than more regulation.

 Both CTIA and Howard agree that poor-quality boosters can cause problems.
 But Howard argues that not allowing U.S. companies to sell boosters that meet FCC certification standards will only lead people and businesses to buy poorer quality boosters overseas.
 Signal boosters are sold throughout the rest of the world, he said; the controversy only is occurring in North America.
 (DCZ: Pointing the finger in the wrong direction)